-The purpose of this task is to ensure the NFRMPO's plans and programs conform to the SIP and meet federal and state requirements related to air quality.
+The purpose of this task is to ensure the NFRMPO's plans and programs conform to the SIP and meet federal and state requirements related to air quality, including ozone and GHG.

 - 1. Participate in ICG (Monthly) - 2.
 Participate in the development of the Severe Ozone SIP (As needed) - 3.
 Monitor relevant federal and state legislation and regulations (As needed) - 4.
 Conformity redeterminations, (As needed) - 5.
 Implement state mandated GHG requirements (As needed)